u-blox/mbed-examples-odin-w2-mbed-3/udp-time-client-wifi/README.md

 # udp-time-client-wifi
-Example to show how to use Wi-Fi on the ODIN-W2 for ARM mbed.
+Example to show how to use Wi-Fi on the ODIN-W2 for Arm Mbed.

 The application udp-time-client-wifi will demonstrate how to: